mimic0127/C2MIL/README.md

 ## 📜 Citation

-If you find this repository useful, please cite our paper:
+If you find this repository useful, please star ⭐️ and cite our paper:

 ```bibtex